tensorflow/tfjs-website/source/tutorials/fit-curve.md

 }
 ```

-Let's go ahead and plot our polynomial function using the random values for *a*, *b*, *c*, and *d* that we set in step 1.
+Let's go ahead and plot our polynomial function using the random values for *a*, *b*, *c*, and *d* that we set in Step 1.
 Our plot will likely look something like this:

 <img src="../images/fit_curve_random.png" alt="Cubic function that poorly fits the data in the previous graph.
 The function hovers far above the data from x=-1.0 to x=0, and then zooms upward from x=0.2 to x=1.0, while the data points move downward." style="maxWidth: 500px;" width="500"/>